 Famous Fan Makers

-Jacob had a younger brother Jaques, born around 1670.
+Jacques was Jacob’s younger brother, born around 1670.
 He married Marianne and they had two boys, Francis born in Niort in 1698 and Antony born around 1700.
 The family emigrated to London around 1712.
 Francis married Anne Johannot from Eynsford in Kent and their first child, also called Francis, was born in 1729.

-Maurice Leloir (19th century).
-A popular artist of dramatic and colourful designs.
+A popular artist of dramatic and colourful designs

 Oscar Berry was Master Fan Maker in 1911 – 1912.
 He ran his own firm of Chartered Accountants in the City, and was an active member of the London Chamber of Commerce and the London Court of Arbitration.
 He joined the HAC only so that he could attend a Review at Windsor by Queen Victoria and the Prince of Wales, and with the intention of resigning immediately afterwards, he never got round to resigning and for 40 years until his death in 1932 was the Honorary Auditor to the HAC.
 He was a long serving member of the Court of Common Council, to which he was elected in 1897 and of which he remained a member, with only a short interlude, until his death.
 He was also a member of the Barbers’ and Gardeners’ Companies, as well as of the Guild of Freemen, in which he also served as Master, in 1927.

 Berry donated a medal struck to commemorate the raising of the City of London Imperial Volunteers (CIV) and their service during the Boer War in South Africa in 1899-1900 to the Company.